-The 4-Week Filmmaking Camp is one of our most popular workshops and offered at our campuses in Los Angeles, New York City, and around the world, providing students with a thorough introduction to the foundations of film craft.
+The 4-Week Filmmaking Camp is one of our most popular workshops.
+The teen filmmaking camp is offered at our campuses in Los Angeles, New York City, and around the world.
+It provides students with a strong introduction to the foundations of film craft.
 The one-month length of the program fits easily into most students’ summer schedules.
 This is a full-time program that requires students to make a genuine commitment to the schedule and workload.

-The 4-Week Filmmaking Camp is structured around the production of three short films of increasing complexity.
-Students spend their days either in class learning the essentials of filmmaking or on-set applying those lessons to their short films.
+The 4-Week Filmmaking Camp for teens is structured around the production of three short films of increasing complexity.
+Students spend their days either in class learning the essentials of filmmaking from industry professionals or applying those lessons to their own original film projects.
 Weekends are reserved for writing, relaxation, and organized trips and activities.
 Each student writes, directs, shoots, and edits three short films of his or her own, using HD digital cameras, professional lighting packages, and industry-standard digital editing software.
 Hands-on classes in directing, writing, editing, cinematography, and production cover all the creative and technical demands of telling a story with moving images.
-Each week all the students’ films are screened and critiqued in class with the instructor.
+Each week, all student films are screened and critiqued in class with the instructor.

 During each week of the camp, students are devoted to writing, producing, directing, and editing a different film project.
 Students work in four-person crews to complete each film.
 Every student directs three films.
 When their colleagues direct, students rotate in each crew among the key crew positions (director of photography, assistant camera, and editor).

 At the end of the camp, the final films are celebrated in a screening open to cast, crew, friends, and family.
 All students who successfully complete the camp will receive a New York Film Academy certificate.

 Students in the four-week filmmaking summer camp for teens will take a variety of classes that are designed to prepare them for the film set.
 The following classes are offered during the camp’s four weeks.

 • Director’s Craft: Students are taught the language of filmmaking and the director’s craft as applied to the digital format.